 Part Time & Seasonal Positions

-- Girl Innovator Facilitators
+- Program Facilitators

-The Program Event Facilitator works with the Program Managers to deliver prepared Girl Scout activities to girls K-12 at various sites within our 39 county service area.
+The Council Program Event Facilitator works with the Program Managers to deliver prepared Girl Scout activities to girls K-12 at various sites within our 39 county service area.
 This is a part-time position with a varied schedule.
 Travel and a valid driver’s license is required.

 Help the girls discover who they want to become, how they belong, what they believe, and how they can influence their own community.
 You will help facilitate activities for the girls with Girl Scout staff, ensure proper health and safety standards are followed, adapt program materials, and serve as a positive role model for the girls.
 Bilingual is desirable.